RadotJar/faraway-fastness/_notes/player-guide.md

 - If you are going to be late and have told me in advance, I will wait up until 7:15pm to start the game.
 - If you are going to be late and have not told me, I will be starting at 7:00pm.
 - If you are going to be later than 7:30pm, do not attend.
 It is too disruptive.
 Just play next time instead.

+## Player Count
 - There will be an attendance poll for each session in the discord.
-On Thursday evenings I will check the poll.
-If at least 3 players have said they are attending, the game will go ahead the following day.
+- On Thursday evenings I will check the poll and count confirmed numbers.
+- I will run sessions as long as there are 3-6 confirmed players by Thursday evening.

 ## Game Expectations
 - Let others shine.
 - Work as a team.